Gaussian cubature arising from hybrid characters of simple Lie groups: Acknowledgements

-Work supported by the Natural Sciences and Engineering Research Council of Canada.
-All the authors are grateful for partial support from the MIND Research Institute of Santa Ana, California.
-LM is grateful for the hospitality extended to her at the Centre de recherches math\'ematiques, Universit\'e de Montr\'eal.
+We gratefully acknowledge the support of this work by the Natural Sciences and Engineering Research Council of Canada and by the MIND Research Institute of Irvine, Calif.
+L.M. would also like to express her gratitude to the Centre de recherches math\'ematiques, Universit\'e de Montr\'eal, for the hospitality extended to her during her doctoral studies as well as to the Institute de Sciences Math\'ematiques de Montr\'eal and Foundation J.A.
+DeS\`eve for partial support of her studies.